 The see-saw mechanism can be linked to the high-dimension effective operator approach such as Weinberg's 5-dimension one in which the neutrino (effective) mass can originate from the Lagrangian effective term $\mathcal{L}_\nu^{eff}$,

 where $\Lambda$ is a characteristic scale,

 and

 This effective process\footnote{It may have other substructures if we consider other models such as loop models, supersymmetry models, extra-dimension models, etc., which are not a subject of the present paper.}, illustrated by Fig. \ref{eff-mass}, can be broken down into subprocesses such as the ones illustrated in Fig. \ref{ss1-3}, where the first diagram illustrates see-saw models of type I and III, which respectively require the introduction of new fields, say $N$ and $\Sigma$, being respectively a fermion iso-singlet and a fermion iso-(anti)triplet, while the second diagram illustrates a see-saw model of type II, which requires the introduction of a new field $\Delta$, being a scalar iso-(anti)triplet.
-Mathematically, it is possible to introduce a model with $\Delta$ replaced by a scalar iso-singlet $S$ but physically, the latter is not relevant to describe a neutrino mass term.
-In these figures and all figures bellow, the letters $\nu$ and $H$ symbolically denote the fields ``neutrino" and ``Higgs" (or their anti fields), respectively.
+Mathematically, one can ask a question if it is possible to introduce a model with $\Delta$ replaced by a scalar iso-singlet, say $S$, but the latter is not relevant to describe a neutrino mass term (because it is impossible to contact an antisymmetrized $S$ (in iso-indices) with a symmetrized fermion couple).
+In these figures and all figures bellow, the letters $\nu$ and $H$ symbolically denote the fields ``neutrino" and ``Higgs" (or their anti fields), respectively. \begin{widetext}

-~\\ When the fields transform under an additional symmetry group, such as an $A_4$ one, each of these (sub)processes itself will be further broken down to sub-sub-processes according to their symmetry structure.
+\end{widetext} ~\\ When the fields transform under an additional symmetry group, such as an $A_4$ one, each of these (sub)processes itself will be further broken down to sub-sub-processes according to their symmetry structure.
 It is the spirit of the see-saw mechanism in a new scenario with an additionally introduced symmetry.